newcleo-dev-team/lbh15/docs/source/readme_full.rst

 The lbh15 package gives the possibility to instantiate an object with liquid metal properties by simply knowing the value of one of its properties (see :class:`.Lead`, :class:`.Bismuth` and :class:`.LBE` documentation for the full list).
 This is accomplished by finding the root of the function matching the target property value.
-Such function, which constitutes a physical correlation, must be injective in the range considered for the root.
+Such function, which constitutes a physical correlation, must be invertible in the range considered for the root.
 Note that this is a necessary but not jointly sufficient condition to find a single root for the function.
 Since the existence of a (single) root cannot be guaranteed for every correlation, this functionality is marked as *experimental*: we invite then the user to double-check the result (see :ref:`Advanced usage` section).

 - Initialize :class:`.LBE`, i.e., lead-bismuth-eutectic object knowing its density
   and retrieve the corresponding temperature in Kelvin: